dbt-labs/metricflow/CONTRIBUTING.md

 ## Before you get started, please...

 1. Familiarize yourself with our [Code of Conduct](http://community.transform.co/metricflow-signup).
 In summary - be kind to each other.
 We're all here trying to make the data world a better place to work.
-2. Sign our [Contributor License Agreement](TransformCLA.md).
+2. Make sure you can sign our [Contributor License Agreement](TransformCLA.md).
 Unfortunately, we cannot accept PRs unless you have signed.
-If you are not able to sign the agreement you may still participate in our Slack community or interact with Issues
+If you are not able to sign the agreement you may still participate in our Slack community or interact with Issues.
+To sign the agreement simply put up a PR, and you will receive instructions there.

 ## Environment setup